-- Line 1 Check if using the standard multi-factor apportionment formula. - Line 2 Manufacturer's alternative weighted sales factor: Check this box if a manufacturer is electing the alternative increased weighted sales factor method.
+- Line 1 Check if using the multi-factor apportionment formula with double weighted sales factor. - Line 2 Manufacturer's modified apportionment method: Check this box if a manufacturer is electing the modified apportionment method.
 See the publications section on our website at www.tax.virginia.gov to download the guidelines for this apportionment method.